saintaardvark/tree_tomography/data/experiments/2023-dec-17/README.md

 2023-12-17_14:43:41.csv -- first run, one hole; removed one outlier at start 2023-12-17_14:45:00.csv -- second run, one hole

+-> combined: second_run_2_to_1.csv

 Hole 1" across.
 Radius of whole log is 6".
 Hole is approx in middle -- so call it a 1.67% increase in difference

-Going to drill 2 more holes to make larger diff -- figure should be pprox 11.6% further, which hoepfully will show up with larger time of flight values.
+Going to drill 2 more holes to make larger diff -- figure should be approx 11.6% further, which hopefully will show up with larger time of flight values.

 # Third run